 If you have questions about the blended delivery courses, contact Becky Butler (email@example.com) for additional information.

-onTargetWV Credit Recovery continues for 3rd year
+onTargetWV Credit Recovery continues

 The alarming statistics are all too familiar.
 Another student gives up on school every 29 seconds nationwide, resulting in more than one million high school students who drop out of American high schools every year.
 Nearly one-third of all public high school students fail to graduate from high school with their class.
 In West Virginia alone, students failed more than 42,000 courses in 2011-12.